-Dr. Christof Fellmann is a postdoctoral fellow in the laboratory of Dr. Jennifer A. Doudna at the University of California, Berkeley, USA, and a US National Institutes of Health (NIH) Pathway to Independence Awardee of the National Institute of General Medical Sciences (NIGMS).
-After under- graduate training in Switzerland and an engineering degree in biotechnology from the Ecole Supérieure de Biotechnologie Strasbourg (ESBS), France, he carried out his PhD work in the laboratory of Scott Lowe at the Cold Spring Harbor Laboratory, New York, USA.
+The last lecture of the 10th SPhSD was given by Dr. Christof Fellman, University of California at Berkeley.
+Christof Fellmann is a postdoctoral fellow in the laboratory of Dr. Jennifer A. Doudna at the University of California, Berkeley, USA, and a US National Institutes of Health (NIH) Pathway to Independence Awardee of the National Institute of General Medical Sciences (NIGMS).
+After undergraduate training in Switzerland and an engineering degree in biotechnology from the Ecole Supérieure de Biotechnologie Strasbourg (ESBS), France, he carried out his PhD work in the laboratory of Scott Lowe at the Cold Spring Harbor Laboratory, New York, USA.
 His research focuses on the molecular mechanism and therapeutic application of RNA-guided immune systems, including RNA interference (RNAi) and CRISPR-Cas tools.
 He is a co-founder and former Chief Scientific Officer of Mirimus Inc., a start-up company developing genetically engineered mouse models of human disease for early-stage drug discovery.
 Christof enjoys the outdoors and is a passionate triathlete.

-"Cornerstones of CRISPR-Cas in Drug Discovery and Therapy"
+His lecture covering a topic in the field of "Molecular Biology" was entitled "Cornerstones of CRISPR-Cas in Drug Discovery and Therapy".